The Mesopotamian Blues: musings on Sumerian colour values

 However, in Mesopotamia dark and shiny was a meaningful and magical concept associated with gods and holy objects.
 When ZA.GIN3 was used to describe objects like a crown, a gilded chariot or a divine mace you can assume regardless of determinative that it was an object that was made using lapis or a lapis look alike.
 And like lapis, these materials were a shade somewhere between very dark purple through to deep blue….
 And shiny….
 Which brings us to the likely colour range of the term when it is used in literature and administrative texts.

-Plaque of the thunderbird Imdugud, from the so-called 'Treasure of Ur' found in
+Lapis lazuli plaque of the thunderbird Imdugud, from the so-called 'Treasure of Ur' found in

 the pre-Sargonic palace at Mari.
 Early Dynastic.
 Image frontispiece to Parrot 1968, Mari IV.